Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The Schr odinger equation in quantum cosmology

-From this point of view, $\Psi(q^a;\ti)$ is really a standard WdW wavefunction---just that of an extended system that also contains a clock.
+The WdW equation for the combined universe+clock system is simply expressed as (more details on this derivation are given in the appendix) From this point of view, $\Psi(q^a;\ti)$ is really a standard WdW wavefunction---just that of an extended system that also contains a clock.
 Upon use of the canonical relation $p_\ti=-\,i\hbar\,\partial_\ti$, from the above equation one recovers the Schrödinger‑like equation~\eqref{intro_main} in $\ti$.
-In this paragraph, to avoid confusion, we have used different notations for the quantum variable $\ti$ and the coordinate time $t$.
-From now on we simply use $t$ for both.